ptkrm/INSE6120/readme.md

 ## IMPORTANT

+Github for INSE 6120: INSE 6120 Cryptographic Protocols and Network Security.

+Free Wifi Project by Lino Nava

+We can found nexts folders:

+* Report: Here is located final report (draft) in format: pages, pdf, docx.

+* Proposal: Project proposal presented.

+* Code: Code for the tool uses it to data gathering

+* Evidences: Captures from wardriving stages, packet capture in labs, etc.

+## DATES

 - Project Progress Report by NOV / 21
 - Demo by DEC / 06
 - Final Report by DEC / 09